ubachan/Email-Verifier-API/README.md

 ## 📄 License

-MIT License — Free to use, modify, distribute, and deploy for personal or commercial projects.
+Non-Commercial License — Free for personal, open-source, and educational use.
+For commercial use or business deployment, please contact the author for a commercial license.